SaravanaNani/Interview-2.0/RESUME_QA.md

 **3. Where do you see yourself in 2 years as a DevOps engineer?**
 Growing towards cloud-native architecture and advanced automation solutions.

+---

+## 🧩 Section 10: Practical Hands-On Tasks

+**1. Terraform:** Write a Terraform module to create a GCP VM instance with tags and output the IP address.

+**2. Ansible:** Create a playbook that installs Apache on all servers, starts the service, and copies an index.html file.

+**3. Jenkins:** Build a Jenkinsfile that compiles a Java project, runs tests, and uploads the artifact to Nexus.

+**4. Docker:** Write a Dockerfile for a Python Flask app and push the image to DockerHub.

+**5. Kubernetes:** Create YAML manifests for a deployment with 3 replicas and expose it via a LoadBalancer service.

+**6. Monitoring:** Configure a Prometheus rule to alert if CPU usage exceeds 85% for more than 5 minutes.

+**7. Python:** Write a Python script that reads a log file and prints only lines containing the word 'ERROR'.

+**8. GCP/AWS:** Automate the creation of a Cloud Storage/S3 bucket using Terraform and upload a sample file after provisioning.

+---

+These tasks are aligned with your skillset and simulate real-time interview scenarios for a DevOps Engineer with 2-3 years of experience.